 , Graph Search, is (Namely, a way to combine keywords, categories, and what friends are saying about them within Facebook) and it is not (Namely, a challenger to Google’s search algorithms across the internet).
 This week we want to help you and your organization make the most of the new feature by prepping the content you post on Facebook.

 First and foremost (and this tweak applies to any images you post on your blog or website, much less your Facebook Timeline), tag your images and identify them.
 Such terms will show up in people’s searches (both Graph & Google).
 What else?

-Facebook offers the opportunity to create a (rather) personalized URL, which is both easier for humans to remember, and will likely be used by humans who are searching for what your organization does or is.
+Facebook offers the opportunity to, which is both easier for humans to remember, and will likely be used by humans who are searching for what your organization does or is.

 Within your account’s information, make sure everything is up-to-date.
 Take time to review what Categories and Subcategories you have given your organization as well.
 These categories are likely to be some of the quickest ways for a new donor or volunteer to find you, especially those who are near you geographically.

 And whatever you add should be relevant and engaging to the audience you are wanting to attract.
 Keep your icon on your page, but doperiodically.